-- returns the effective diatomic internal energy $\varepsilon{\text{int.eff}}$ for a given geometry and rotational state.
+- returns the effective diatomic internal energy $\varepsilon{\text{int,eff}}$ for a given geometry and rotational state. - THIS FILE HAS TO BE MODIFIED BY THE USER, SEE THE INSTRUCTIONS BELOW.

-diatom_tau.f90
+diatom tau.f90

 - computes the diatomic vibrational period τ .
 It uses a numerical integration algorithm based on Gauss-Chebyshev quadrature.
 This subroutine involves calls of the subroutine diatom_pot.
-Also, it requires as inputs the diatomic separation distances at the inner and outer turning points, r- and r+ respectively, which are computed using the subroutine diatom_turn. - See below for further theoretical background.
+Also, it requires as inputs the diatomic separation distances at the inner and outer turning points, r- and r+ respectively, which are computed using the subroutine diatom turn. - See below for further theoretical background.
 Note that the algorithm used here is similar to but not identical to the algorithm used in the subroutine diatom_vwkb.